DanialArab/Multimodal-RAG-Application/README.md

     ├── main.py                   # Main execution script
     ├── requirements.txt          # Python dependencies
     └── README.md                 # Project documentation

+<a name="2"></a>
+## Pipeline

+<a name="2"></a>
+### Getting the Document
+Automatically downloads a PDF from arXiv (e.g., “Auto-Encoding Variational Bayes”).

+Stores it in a specified DATA_DIR.

+<a name="2"></a>
+### Document Element Extraction
+Uses the unstructured library to parse the PDF into elements:

+- Text blocks (narrative, header, footer)
+- Images
+- Tables
+- Formulas

+Saves each element as a separate file or entry for later processing.

+<a name="2"></a>
+### Multimodal Embedding Generation
+Uses CLIP to generate embeddings for:

+Raw images

+Visual representations of tables/formulas

+Plain text blocks

+Embeddings are normalized and stored in a list.

+<a name="2"></a>
+### Vector Indexing
+All embeddings are indexed using FAISS (IndexFlatL2) to enable fast vector similarity search.

+Retrieval & Answer Generation
+On receiving a query (e.g., “summarize the abstract”):

+Generates an embedding for the query.

+Retrieves top-k most similar elements using the FAISS index.

+Feeds the retrieved context into LLaMA via ollama for generation.

+Displays the final answer to the user.

 query = "How is the marginal likelihood is calculated?"